poom12452/word-segmentation/README.md

 ### How to use TWP-wordseg

 To segment the word the user needs to save and copy/import the text file to the input folder then run TWP-wordseg via Python.
-After, the process finished the program will create the segmented file which placed in the output folder with the same name as the file in the input folder
+After, the process finished the program will create the segmented file which placed in the output folder with the same name as the file in the input folder.

 ###

 ## The corpus

-We use the LEXiTRON Thai words dictionary corpus which developed by NECTEC to reference to our wordsegmentation
+We use the LEXiTRON Thai words dictionary corpus which developed by NECTEC to reference to our wordsegmentation.

 ## Built With